Our grocery budget is higher than anyone’s I know.

 Join Honey now!

 I don’t do many coupons and I don’t follow my favorite brands on social media or subscribe to newsletters to get updates and deals.
 I know that there are some good options out there on some items.
 I find that the little savings they offer isn’t worth the stress and clutter of my inbox and mailbox.
+I actually really hate shopping!

 I like the Kroger app for in-store coupons for things I’m going to buy anyway.
 Kroger also mails me coupons periodically for items I’ve bought in the past.
+Meijer has app coupons too.
+I’m not very brand conscious or loyal, so most of the big coupon sites don’t have much for me.

 I check the Kohl’s app for coupon codes before buying.
 This is pretty much the only clothing store I use.